karlb/wikdict-web/wikdict_web/markdown/about.md

 #### Contributing

 The easiest way for non-programmers to contribute is to provide feedback and bug reports.
-This can be done by [mail] or by creating [github issues][issues].
+This can be done by [mail] or by creating [GitHub issues][issues].
 Improving the content of the Wiktionary of your choice (especially the translations section) will also help improving the data quality in the long run.

-If you are willing to write code or want to contribute in a different way, please [get in contact][mail] to avoid duplicate work and get you started in the right direction.
+If you are willing to write code or want to contribute in a different way, please [get in touch][mail] to avoid duplicate work and get you started in the right direction.

 [mail]: mailto:karl@karl.berlin
 [issues]: https://github.com/karlb/wikdict-web/issues